 2) Can you attend meetings and support the development of our fundraising programme?

 3) Can you help by donating raffle prizes?

 4) Can you help at events by ‘manning’ a stall?

 We are all busy people and there’s every chance that you might not be able to help us at all.
 If you can support us by helping at events but can’t get to meetings, that’s fine.
 If you can attend meetings but can’t help at events – no worries.
 We’re grateful for any input you are able to give us.

 So go on – take the plunge and help us to raise even more money to make our children’s learning experiences at this young age even more exciting, helping them to create treasured memories that will last a lifetime.

 Contact: School Office on 01302 856445 or email us at: firstname.lastname@example.org

 Do you know a company that would be willing to matchfund our Christmas or Summer Fair?
 Many companies and organisations are interested in charitable giving through matchfunding - do you work for one that could help us?

 A letter about matchfunding and a list of businesses who support this is available by clicking here.

-When offered the choice of a CSA Beetle Drive or Bingo Evening, children voted for a Bingo Evening.
+We saw very excited and enthusiastic players at our CSA bingo evening!
 Games were played very competitively and with great concentration in order to win prizes for a line and a full house.